 Many people are wrongfully charged for crimes they did not commit.
 One of the most common wrongful charges is DUI (Driving Under the Influence) and DWAI (Driving While Ability Impaired).

 We understand how frightening and emotionally taxing being charged with a DUI or DWAI case can be, and these emotions can cause you to make a decision out of fear or ignorance of the options available to you.
 Instead, you should make a decision only after you are fully informed of your rights and all possible defenses.
 Our priority is to protect you and your freedom.
-DUI laws have changed and there are even more significant penalties for second or subsequent offenses.
+The laws have changed and there are even more significant penalties for second or subsequent offenses.
 You need an experienced criminal defense lawyer who can help you navigate the complexities of your case.

 Not all people charged with an offense are guilty.
 Some are just the victims of mistake or lack of discretion.
 The authorities and witnesses are human too, which means that they can make mistakes.
 When you’re pulled over by the police, you might be required to take a field sobriety test including a horizontal gaze nystagmus test (HTN).
 Even if the law enforcement officers are trained to administer these tests, they are not 100% accurate.
 Similarly, breathalyzer tests are often inaccurate, misinterpreted, or improperly administered.
 You may have been wrongfully charged with DUI!

 Should you find yourself charged with a DUI or DWAI offense in Denver, CO, the first thing you should do is to hire an experienced criminal defense attorney.
 You should never try to resolve the case on your own.
 You may negatively impact your chances for a dismissal or a substantially reduced charge.
 You only have one chance to do it right and hiring the right attorney is essential.

 A Denver DUI defense lawyer knows how to navigate these complex cases and examine every piece of evidence to uncover the truth.
 Our attorneys can help you defend yourself and your rights and privileges, and will make sure that the prosecutor and the police will be held accountable strictly to prevent wrongful charges.

 DUI AND THE DMV